Skip to content

 • make help: list supported targets

-• make docs-build: build the docs site with the MkDocs Material container
+• make docs-build: build the docs site with Hugo + Hextra

-• make docs-serve: serve the docs site with the MkDocs Material container
+• make docs-serve: serve docs locally with Hugo

 • make run: run the controller locally against the current kubeconfig